-The workforce development system consists of WIOA Title I, Title II - Adult Education and Literacy Acts, Wagner-Peyser Act employment services and the Office of Vocational Rehabilitation as well as other community based agencies which provide services to job seekers, and in particular, those with barriers to employment.
+The workforce development system consists of Title I - WIOA, Title II - Adult Education and Literacy Acts, Title III - Wagner-Peyser Act employment services and Title IV - Office of Vocational Rehabilitation as well as other community based agencies which provide services to job seekers, and in particular, those with barriers to employment.
 These agencies include but are not limited to Job Corps, Community Action agencies, behavioral health agencies, juvenile and adult probation agencies and homeless and housing agencies.